-Many of us are all too familiar with the frustrating sensation we experience when a website malfunctions.
-When you visit a company’s website, you expect it to be optimized — it should load quickly, format properly, and provide you with the information you need.
+Unfortunately, many of us are all too familiar with the frustrating sensation we experience when a website malfunctions.
+When you visit a company’s site, you expect it to be optimized — it should load quickly, format properly, and provide you with the information you need.
 When this happens, you feel that the business is professional and reliable.
 When it doesn’t, well — we feel the opposite.

-Many people hesitate to incorporate video into their legal marketing strategy because they fear it will impact the load time of their website.
+This is why many people hesitate to incorporate video into their legal marketing strategy — they fear it will impact the load time of their website.
 Worrying about your page loading time is a justifiable concern; 47% of consumers expect a web page to load in 2 seconds or less.

 The long answer to that relies on a number of factors.
-It relies on what you’re using to embed your videos, how many other elements you have on your page, the optimization of your site as a whole, as well as a number of other factors.
-If these are optimized properly, video should not influence your page loading speed.
+It depends on what you’re using to embed your videos, how many other elements you have on your page, the optimization of your site as a whole, as well as a number of other factors.
+If these are implemented properly, video should not influence your page loading speed.

-However, there are a few best practices you can use to ensure that embedding videos doesn’t ever slow down your page.
+However, since this can be a complicated process, we’ve put together a few best practices you can use to ensure that embedding videos doesn’t ever slow down your page.

 When you embed a video on your website, it adds an additional piece of code to your page.
 For every additional piece of code you add, search engines and internet service providers (ISPs) have to scrape and load that snippet.
 Therefore, it would logically follow that too many code snippets would potentially slow down your load time.

-There are a few do’s and don’ts to consider when embedding video on your website.
+There are a few aspects to consider when embedding video on your website.

-Your first option to host videos on your site is to self-host (without an external video player).
+Your first option is to self-host without an external video player.
 The advantage to this option is that you have full control over the content, you have the ability to control appearance, and you don’t have to worry about ads.
 However, it weighs down your website and has been shown to take longer to load than external videos.

 For instance, because YouTube focuses so much on monetization, you could run the risk of weighing down your website with the additional (and unnecessary) scripts caused by ad-saturated video content.
 But, if you’re looking for a low-cost option, YouTube may be your best bet because it’s free to use.